-Military planning systems are deliberately engineered to survive the battle, let alone the first shot.
-So what is it that military planners try to do to ensure their plans are viable and fit for purpose, and what can business leaders learn from it?
+Military Leadership and planning systems are deliberately engineered to survive the battle, let alone the first shot.
+So what is it that military leaders try to do to ensure their plans are viable and fit for purpose, and what can business leaders learn from it?

 Preparation.
 Before any plan is conceived a rigorous “appreciation” phase is undergone which business leaders might well consider.

 The Theatre of Operations – In warfare, the Theatre is the area or place in which important military events occur or are progressing – The Theatre of War.
 A subarea within the theatre of war normally defined by the geography is known as the theatre of Operations.
 Different theatres of operations within the same theatre of war will normally be geographically separate and focused on different enemy forces.
 Business leaders might, for example, consider a regional approach.

 The Current Situation – Situational awareness is critical in the military, from warnings about the existence of civilians in an area of operations, enemy sniper’s, Improvised Explosive Devices and of course other friendly forces in the area.
 A good understanding of the current situation will also help place the Mission in context.
 Business leaders could look at competitor activity and pricing, or perhaps the economic environment.